Blog

 The online market share is growing at a steady pace globally.
 Retail media networks have two levers of growth — one being higher adoption rate and the other organic lever is the online/ecommerce market growth.
 The growth of RMNs is also powered by retailers moving up the funnel and expanding into video and CTV.

-Retail media will be a $45 billion business in the U.S. by the end of this year, and it’ll grow by just over $10 billion next year (Source: eMarketer).
+Retail media will be a $60 billion business in the US by the end of this year, accounting for almost a quarter of all US media ad spending.

 Who are the players in the retail media ecosystem?

-In simple words, the ecosystem includes advertisers on one side, retailers on the other, and tech/data in-between and around it.
+In simple words, the ecosystem includes advertisers on one side, retailers on the other, and tech/data in-between.

 The advertiser side of the ecosystem contains two types of brands: